Canada Revenue Agency farcical in treatment of taxpayers

 If the VDP question is one they think they cannot answer, they are supposed to refer it to a VDP officer who will provide a response for the GE officer to convey to the taxpayer (or professional).
 Our source was unable to give us any estimate on the time this process could take, meaning that, while we wait, the potential for enforcement action that would disqualify the taxpayer continues to exist.

 In other words, instead of having a dedicated group of knowledgeable, trained staff handle these consultations, there is no process in place.
 If my tax lawyers, having reviewed the Information Circular and the facts of our client’s situation in detail, need to consult with someone, what advice can an uneducated GE staffer provide to us?

 When the proposed changes to the VDP were announced last year, many stakeholders, including our firm, made extensive submissions to the Minister of National Revenue.
 Most of those comments were ignored, leading me to predict the effective demise of the program.

 This cavalier treatment of the consultation process leads me to suspect that the VDP is a Norwegian Blue parrot that would be lying on the floor of the cage if its feet had not been nailed to the perch.

 Shame on you, CRA.

-David J Rotfleisch, CPA, JD, is the founding tax lawyer of Rotfleisch & Samulovitch P.C., a Toronto-based boutique tax law firm.
+David J Rotfleisch, CPA, CA, JD, is the founding tax lawyer of Rotfleisch & Samulovitch P.C., a Toronto-based boutique tax law firm.
 With over 30 years of experience as both a lawyer and chartered professional accountant, he has helped start-up businesses, resident and non-resident business owners and corporations with their tax planning, with will and estate planning, voluntary disclosures and tax dispute resolution including tax litigation.
 Contact David at Taxpage.com and email@example.com.